mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Spot practice problems/spot_practice_problems.md

 In general terms, encapsulation is the hiding of or restricting access to some data and functionality in a program, making it unavailable to rest of the code base.

-Ruby implements encapsulation by creating objects that have some hidden attributes and behaviours and exposing only those methods and properties through the object's public interface that users of the object need to interact with this object.
+Ruby implements encapsulation by creating objects that have some hidden attributes and behaviours and exposing only those attributes and behaviours through the object's public interface that users of the object need to interact with this object.

 Encapsulation is used as a form of data protection so that data cannot be manipulated without explicit intention.
 It also helps to define boundaries within our program and introduces a new layer of abstraction in a program in the way that the implementation details of a class and its associated behaviour are abstracted away from the programmer.